Tutuban Center: Main buildings 1 & 2

-Tutuban main buildings 1 and 2 (formerly center mall 1 and 2) are the two original retail structures in the development.
-Main building 1 was converted to a two-story mall in 1993 but retained the old structure and façade of the Spanish Colonial-era Main Station.
+Tutuban Main Buildings 1 and 2 (formerly Center Mall 1 and 2) are the two original retail structures in the development.
+Main Building 1 was converted to a two-story mall in 1993 but retained the old structure and façade of the Spanish Colonial-era Main Station.
 The heritage building has boutique stores in its ground level and a food court in its second floor.
 It underwent a major renovation in 2016 to restore the old terminal's original color palette, brick walls, and wrought iron pillars.

-Cluster building 2
+Cluster Building 2

-Cluster building occupies the western section of Tutuban Center and consisted of two wings prior to the 2013 blaze at its southern wing on Recto Avenue.
-The cluster 1 building was demolished and converted to a parking lot with only the cluster 2 building remaining in operation.
+The Cluster Buildings occupy the western section of Tutuban Center and consisted of two wings prior to the 2013 blaze at its southern wing on Recto Avenue.
+The Cluster 1 Building was later demolished and converted to a parking lot, while the Cluster 2 Building remains in operation.

-Prime block
+Prime Block

-Prime block is a three-story development connected to the main building by a pedestrian bridge that houses the main wholesale and retail area of Tutuban Center.
+The Prime Block is a three-story development that houses the main wholesale and retail area of Tutuban Center.
+It is connected to the Main Building via pedestrian bridges.
 In 2012, a 41-room three-star hotel opened at the upper floor of the retail building.

 The ₱41 million Orion Hotel and Cafe ceased operation in September 2016 following Ayala Land's takeover of Tutuban Center.